Mishka31/bitbucket/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### `npm run deploy`
-Deploying the app for production from the `build` folder.\
-in gitHup-pages automatically, pre-launching the PreDeploy script that creates the Build folder and prepares files for Deploy

 ### Launch step by step web application:

 1. Open the project repository in the development environment application and enter the command "npm start" in the Terminal.
 After a successful launch, you will get the following output: